|Nutrition Facts (per serving)|

 Although it is probably most famous for being the sauce used in Huevos Rancheros, this is one of the most versatile of the basic Mexican cooking sauces.
-Ranchera Sauce is delicious mixed in with shredded chicken, beef, or pork and works great as a sauce for cooked veggies, and can even be poured on a hamburger or hot dog.
+Ranchera Sauce (aka Salsa Ranchera) is delicious mixed in with shredded chicken, beef, or pork; it works great as a sauce for cooked veggies and can even be poured on a hamburger or hot dog.

 Don’t hesitate to make a double batch of Ranchera Sauce, as it keeps well for several days in the refrigerator—or a few months frozen—and you will soon think of a slew of very tasty ways to take advantage of the extra amount.
 See additional suggestions for use at the end of this recipe.